jdbeutel/ics699-docs/finalReport/finalReport.md

 version numbers for optimistic locking, while an error response just displays the error messages from the server.

-An optimistic locking failure is a special case, displaying the newer data from the server and an error message from the client.
-At this point, I started to consider eliminating this optimistic locking on the user level, allowing the last post to win, because users will be editing only their own copies of the data.
+I handled an optimistic locking failure as a special case, displaying the newer data from the server and an error message from the client, similar to the pre-AJAX UI.
+However, at that point, I started to consider eliminating this optimistic locking on the user level, allowing the last post to win, because users will be editing only their own copies of the data.

-### Angular Form Validation
+### Angular Form Validation ###

 I also learned about the native Angular support for form modification and validation, using that instead of my initial conversion.
 However, I found that the modification support was not quite what I need, because after an input field is modified once, Angular still considers it to be modified after it is changed back to its original value.
 Modifications in my project are more significant, because they generate notifications, so I don't want any false indicators.
 I implemented another Angular directive to handle modifications properly within the native Angular form support.
 It was harder to do, because it was tightly integrated with the Angular framework.

-For form validation, I planned to use the new support in HTML5.
+For form validation, I had planned to use the new support in HTML5.
 [User testing shows](http://alistapart.com/article/inline-validation-in-web-forms)
 that this kind of immediate feedback is a better UI than the traditional page reload.
 The server still needs to do all the same